 Gestational diabetes is tested with the oral glucose tolerance test (OGTT).
 The test is simple and will not harm you or your baby.
 It may be carried out at your usual clinic or at a special diabetes clinic.

 Step 1 You will usually be asked not to eat anything and drink only water the night before and on the morning of the test.

 Step 2 A nurse takes a blood sample from you to measure your blood glucose level.

 Step 3 You drink a glucose (sugary) drink.

-Step 4 After two hours, the nurse takes another blood sample and measures your blood glucose level, to see how your body processed the sugars in the glucose drink.
+Step 4 After 2 hours, the nurse takes another blood sample and measures your blood glucose level, to see how your body processed the sugars in the glucose drink.

-Tip: You shouldn’t eat anything in between the two tests, but if you don’t live near the clinic it’s a good idea to bring a snack with you, as you will probably be hungry afterwards.
+You shouldn’t eat anything before or during the glucose tolerance test.
+But if you don’t live near the clinic it’s a good idea to bring a snack with you, as you will probably be hungry afterwards.

 After the test

 Gestational diabetes can develop at any time during pregnancy.
 So even if the OGTT shows that you don’t have gestational diabetes, talk to your midwife if you go on to develop any symptoms.
 It’s important to trust your instincts and tell your health professional if there is anything that you are worried about.